cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 }
 ```

-### Launcher changes?
+### Launcher Changes?
 The launcher (or something else) will need to be updated to retrieve credentials from CredHub for `Secret Bindings`.
 It currently already does this for CredHub references contained within `VCAP_SERVICES` using the app container's instance identity credentials.
 Is there something other than the launcher that should have this responsibility?

 ### Other Considerations

-#### Not using CredHub
+#### Not Using CredHub
 Although Cloud Foundry comes with CredHub by default, it is not a required component.
-We could support `value` and `json` type `Secrets` directly in Cloud Controller as a fallback.
+We could support `value` and `json` type `secret`s directly in Cloud Controller as a fallback.

-#### CredHub Maximum Secret size
+#### CredHub Maximum Secret Size
 Kubernetes Secrets and ConfigMaps have a [maximum size of 1 MiB](https://kubernetes.io/docs/concepts/configuration/configmap/#motivation).
 The [maximum size of a CredHub credential is 64Kb](https://docs.cloudfoundry.org/credhub/credential-types.html).
-If we plan on using CredHub we will need to limit our Secrets to 64KB or get CredHub to increase the limit.
+If we plan on using CredHub, we will need to limit our Secrets to 64KB or increase the CredHub limit.

 #### (Future) Rotatable Secrets
-If we make the `*Files` parameters on the `DesiredLRP` mutable fields in BBS then theoretically Cloud Controller could update the `DesiredLRP` when `Secret` contents change and this could be propagated to the container without requiring container recreation.
+If we make the `*Files` parameters on the `DesiredLRP` mutable in BBS, then Cloud Controller could update the `secret`s in the `DesiredLRP`, without requiring container recreation.

-For certain CredHub credential types such as `certificate` or `password` we may even be able to expose CredHub credential rotation/[regeneration](https://docs.cloudfoundry.org/api/credhub/version/main/#_regenerate_credentials_endpoint) functionality.
+For certain CredHub credential types such as `certificate` or `password`, we may be able to expose CredHub credential rotation/[regeneration](https://docs.cloudfoundry.org/api/credhub/version/main/#_regenerate_credentials_endpoint) functionality.